hail-is/hail/.github/pull_request_template.md

 <!-- If the security impact is to be assessed in the PR:
 #### Security Assessment
-- [ ] Either: the security impact will be assessed in this PR description:

 - [ ] This change has a high security impact
   - [ ] The impact has been assessed and approved by appsec
 - [ ] This change has a medium security impact
 - [ ] This change has a low security impact
+- [ ] This change has no security impact

+Please describe the security impact and necessary mitigations here.
+For none/low impact: a quick one/two sentence justification of the low rating is sufficient.
+For medium/high impact: please provide a detailed description of the impact and the mitigations in place.
 -->